jonocairns/dankbot/README.md

-# dank bot`
+# dankbot
-A meme generator
+A dank soundboard for discord.
+Check out the sounds folder for all the current lols.

 ## Mini Docs
+Add memes to the sounds folder.
+Whatever you name the file will be ready when you launch the app.
+Eg dank.mp3 can be run with !dank.

+If you know some basic coding, you can go in to the index.js file and alter the introSounds function.
+This can be used to play sounds when a particular user joins a voice channel.

 `autoLeaveVoice` - When set to `true`, the bot will leave after playing a sound.
 The sound of a bot joining/leaving a voice channel can be annoying, so by setting this to false, the bot will stay in the voice channel until told to leave by the `!bot exit` command.

 `autoLoadSounds` - When set to `true`, the bot will attempt to load in every file placed in the `sounds` directory.
 To generate the sound's command, `soundCommandTrigger` is prepended, the audio extension is stripped off, and hyphens are converted to spaces.

-Add memes to the sounds folder.
-Whatever you name the file will be ready when you launch the app.
-Eg dank.mp3 can be run with !dank.

 `commands.set(<regexp>, array[type, reply])` - `regexp` is what your bot will match messages against, regular expressions are used here mainly to make things case-insensitive. `type` can currently be `function`, `sound`, or `text`, but can be extended further if your bot requires additional functionality.

+Ban people from using the command by going in to the config.json file and adding them in to a comma separated list. eg. "user1,user2"

+## Roadmap
+- If banned people start talking in voice chat they can be airhorned.

+- Ability to easily add new sounds (somehow).
+Maybe looking for mp3ish files in chat then downloading them to the sounds folder?

+- Image search

+- Wiki search

+- Reminders

+- PM command list instead of listing it in chat

 ## Getting Started
 1. Clone this repository